ScriptLabYYC/ScriptLabYYC/README.md

 - 💞️ I’m looking to collaborate on Automation and Enterprise I.T.
 Projects
 - 📫 Contact me on GitHub

-"On one hand, you have the way things are.
+On one hand, you have the way things are.
 On the other hand, you have the way things should be. :clap:

 <!---
 ScriptLabYYC/ScriptLabYYC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.